 - The hidden field required (all lowercase) makes sure that people who fill out the form provide a valid name and e-mail address.
 You can add other required fields.

 - realname and email (all lowercase) are normally text fields that you allow your visitor to fill in.
 They are used as the "from" name and address of the e-mail.
 In order for these fields to work properly, they must be named realname and email.

 - You can add any other fields you wish (such as tigers and comments in the example above) — they'll all be included in the e-mail you receive.

 - The redirect hidden field is optional.
 If you include it, the visitor will see that page after successfully submitting the form.
 You can use this option to make the final page match the design of the rest of your site.
-If you use it, this value must be a full URL starting with http://.
+If you use it, this value must be a full URL starting with http:// or https://.

 - The missing_fields_redirect hidden field is also optional.
 If you include it, the visitor will see that page if any "required" fields are missing.
 You can use this option to make the error page match the design of the rest of your site.
-If you use it, this value must be a full URL starting with http://.
+If you use it, this value must be a full URL starting with http:// or https://.

 - Similarly, if you're using the "prove you're a human" trick mentioned below, you can add an optional hidden field named human_test_redirect to customize the page people see when they don't enter the correct code.

 With our customized version of FormMail, you can specify the "recipient" address without adding your domain name.

 In other words, instead of typing "email@example.com" or "firstname.lastname@example.org" as the recipient, you can just use "webmaster" or "charlotte".
 This feature protects you by making sure that spammers can't use automated "harvesting" software to learn your real full address by looking at the HTML page source code.